 Canadians are shopping impulsively and overspending during the holidays, according to a recent national survey conducted by Rates.ca.
-Among impulsive shoppers, 73 percent of Canadians admitted they were likely to buy gifts for friends, while another 69 percent reported they were likely to buy meals on impulse.
+Among impulsive shoppers, 73% of Canadians admitted they were likely to buy gifts for friends, while another 69% reported they were likely to buy meals on impulse.

-That’s why it’s not surprising 49 percent of Canadians reported overspending on the holidays last year.
-However, a worrying 40 percent of Canadians admitted to shopping without a plan to pay it off later.
+That’s why it’s not surprising 49% of Canadians reported overspending on the holidays last year.
+However, a worrying 40% of Canadians admitted to shopping without a plan to pay it off later.

 These numbers reflect the lack of financial literacy regarding credit products and the impact it has on Canadian families after the holidays.